ZiyamZain/santa-os/README.md

 In SantaOS, AI doesn't stand for Artificial Intelligence—it stands for **Augmented Insight**.

 We don't use algorithms to decide who is "Naughty or Nice."
 We use them to find the children who are struggling to find their own joy.
-The system is designed to highlight **loneliness** as much as **excitement**, ensuring that the most vulnerable wishes are the ones that never get lost in the snow.
+Using **Google Gemini API**, we ensure that the most vulnerable wishes are the ones that never get lost in the snow.

 ---

-## 📸 System Preview ## 🚀 Deployment (For Junior Elves)
+## 🚀 Deployment (For Junior Elves)

 To initialize the North Pole Node on your local machine: